 Marcus Jenal joined Mesopartner in 2015.
 Over the last few years Marcus has closely collaborated with Mesopartner as an associate and he played a significant role in our shift into complexity thinking.
 This collaboration resulted in the development of the Systemic Insight approach.

-Closely linked to Mesopartner are associates such as Valerie and Doug Hindson (extending our reach into Francophone countries), Anke Kaulard (German, based in Peru), Zdravko Miovčić (Bosnia and Herzegovina) and Varazdat Karapetyan (based in Armenia).
+Closely linked to Mesopartner are associates such as Valerie Hindson (extending our reach into Francophone countries), Anke Kaulard (German, based in Peru), Zdravko Miovčić (Bosnia and Herzegovina) and Varazdat Karapetyan (based in Armenia).

 With a touch of irony, we call ourselves a multinational micro enterprise.
 All of us are micro-entrepreneurs by choice, appreciating the freedom and flexibility of a small firm, supporting our clients in larger organisations and contributing to development.